pivotal-cf-experimental/diego-acceptance-tests/README.md

 The following script will configure these prerequisites for a [bosh-lite](https://github.com/cloudfoundry/bosh-lite) installation.
 Replace credentials and URLs as appropriate for your environment.

+NOTE: The secure_address must be some inaccessible endpoint from any container, e.g., the file_server endpoint.

 ```bash
 #! /bin/bash